-- Monitoring of daily weather forecast and provision of a report to staff and heavy vehicle operators - Inclusion of any adverse weather forecast in toolbox talk topics - Watering of roads during dry conditions to ensure appropriate mitigation of dust from traffic and construction activities.
-This would be increased during the temporary three month increase in heavy vehicle movements a day from 56 to 84, particularly on Big Ridge Road Segments 4 and 5, during construction of NESF Stage 1. - Monitoring bush fire forecasts and conditions during the dry season and conveyance of relevant information, as appropriate.
+- Monitoring of daily weather forecast and provision of a report to staff and heavy vehicle operators - Inclusion of any adverse weather forecast in toolbox talk topics - Watering of roads during dry conditions to ensure appropriate mitigation of dust from traffic and construction activities. - Monitoring bush fire forecasts and conditions during the dry season and conveyance of relevant information, as appropriate. - monitoring of all flood ways on external access and egress roads - monitoring of forested areas that may present additional hazards in the case of bushfire or damaging wind.

-3.17 Over-Size and Over Mass Vehicles (OSOM)
+3.18 Over-Size and Over Mass Vehicles (OSOM)

-The site will generate up to six high-risk OSOM vehicle movements associated with the delivery of substation components.
+The site will generate up to a maximum of 30 OSOM vehicle movements associated with the delivery of substation components.
 The delivery may occur from Port of Brisbane (from north) or from Sydney/New Castle (from south).
-The routes from Brisbane (from north) and Sydney/New Castle (from south) up to the New England Highway/Barleyfields Road intersection is an approved OSOM vehicle route and will be able to adequately cater for the OSOM movements generated as shown in Figure 2-2.
+The routes from Brisbane (from north) and Sydney/New

+Castle (from south) up to the New England Highway/Barleyfields Road intersection is an approved OSOM vehicle route and will be able to adequately cater for the OSOM movements generated as shown in Figure 2-2.